Pre-Book/docs/docs/setup/playbooks/atlas.md

 !!! warning "The Atlas team will not provide support!"
     The AtlasOS support team will not provide support if you use PreBook with the Atlas playbook, please seek support from us instead.

-!!! danger "This also isn't finished!"
-    Please be patient.

 ## :material-download: Download AtlasOS